warren-bank/node-serve/lib/serve-handler/README.md

 ### proxyMiddleware (Array)

-When a redirect request is proxied, the text in a response can be modified by middleware before it is returned to the client.
+When a redirect request is proxied, the text content in its response can be modified by middleware before it is returned to the client.

 Similar to rewrite and redirect rules, an `engine` attribute is used to determine how `source` will be matched with the URL of the redirected request:
 * _glob_